4amstars/Rust-Encryption/README.md

 V- 0005

 Just delete the bat files if you are in linux.
 Some apps need a slight mod to atomic overwrite to work best in linux.
 For every app just feed the code to ai- it will audit and tell you how the app works.
+If i put all the apps here in they own repos this profile would dominate the search results (lol).
+Latest ver of chatgpt made all the code, and for every app here i tested it quite well.
+Also of note, it is silly to expect security from home made crypto apps or a spyware os such as windows.
+Some of the apps here are really good, some are easily crackable.
+Lastly, feel free to use the code however you wish.
+If you want to make your own repo with all the code go for it- as it would help promote rust.
+Zero restrictions on the code.

 # Razor‑simple Rust encryption apps designed for ease of AI‑driven auditing, updating, and customization.